 - Beer kegs

 - Medical equipment

 - Laboratory equipment

 As the market for returnable assets increases, asset tracking will continue to grow as an essential small business function.

-Small business owners can track almost anything related to their business.
+You can track almost anything related to your business.
 Brainstorm with partners and your leadership team to determine which physical assets are essential for your business’s operation.
-Identifying these assets is the first step toward tracking them and ultimately saving your business money.
+Identifying these assets is the first step toward tracking them and, ultimately, saving your business money.

 How does asset tracking work?

-Before committing to an asset-tracking solution, you should understand how asset-tracking solutions work.
+Before committing to an asset-tracking solution, you should understand how such things work.
 In the past, companies would track assets in analog form with pen and paper.
-But this method was inefficient and didn’t provide many insights.
+However, this method was inefficient and didn’t provide many insights.

 As technology developed, many businesses adopted enterprise resource planning (ERP) as an asset-tracking method.
 While ERP is an excellent way to automate the tracking process, one of its shortcomings is the inability to track individual assets efficiently.
 Today, smartphones with high-resolution cameras are slowly updating the ERP process to incorporate scanning, tracking and identifying business assets more efficiently.

 While your business should explore various asset-tracking methods, asset tracking boils down to two main components: software and hardware.